 How to create two horizontal axes on the same side

-By default, Excel creates a chart with the primary horizontal axis at the bottom and with the primary vertical axis at the left side of the plot area (shown as orange in this example).
-When you add the secondary horizontal axis, Excel adds it to the top of the plot area (shown as blue in the above example).
-The secondary vertical axis is placed at the right side (shown as blue in the above chart):
+By default, Excel creates a chart with the primary horizontal axis at the bottom and with the primary vertical axis at the left side of the plot area (shown as blue in the example below).
+The secondary vertical axis is placed at the right side (shown as orange in the example below).
+When you add the secondary horizontal axis, Excel adds it to the top of the plot area (shown as orange):

 See how to add the secondary vertical axis and position both vertical axes on the same side for more details.